 Many people, both visitors and locals, ask to come to visit Byrd Camp or our other field sites at which we provide humanitarian aid.
 Because those we are providing humanitarian aid to can be in extremely vulnerable circumstances, we are not able to host day guests who are unaffiliated with No More Deaths at our field sites.

 All new volunteers must attend a Desert Aid training before working in the field.
 This training covers border history and the history of No More Deaths.
 It also explains our protocols, group agreements, legal and safety issues, and issues of power and privilege.
-The trainings are generally hosted in Tucson and are a full day.
+The trainings are generally hosted in Tucson and last a full day.

 Every day is different, depending on what is needed in the field and what volunteers are up for.

-Each day, you, the volunteers, can expect to either go out on patrol (meaning driving and hiking migrant trails to leave water and provide a humanitarian presence), or “hold it down” at the base camp, where you cook, clean, and provide medical care to any patients that need care, in addition to any other tasks that may come up.
+Each day, you, the volunteers, can expect to either go out on patrol (meaning driving and hiking migrant trails to leave water and provide a humanitarian presence) or “hold it down” at the base camp, doing the tasks mentioned above.

 No More Deaths welcomes non–US citizens to participate in our volunteer programs, but there are some important things to know.

 |Documents needed for non–US citizens|

-|Visitors to US: valid visa and passport (if from visa-waiver country, just passport)|
+|Visitors to US||Valid visa and passport (if from visa-waiver country, just passport)|

--Permanent residents: Permanent Resident card and state ID|
+|Permanent residents||Permanent Resident card and state ID|